Top 7 Reasons Why You Should Monitor Network Performance

 For the past fifteen years or so, it’s been quite common for organizations with multiple sites to adopt a "centralized" telecom architecture and interconnect all locations to one single, unified network.
 This allowed businesses to keep their data and its processing within the head office and/or data centers.
 It was also typical to have a centralized Internet gateway shared by users from all locations.

-The only performance monitoring that was needed was typically between the head office or data center and the remote locations.
+That way, companies only needed to monitor network performance between the head office or data center and the remote locations.
 This provided sufficient coverage to catch most business-impacting issues and for that, traditional monitoring system was usually adequate.

 The transition to cloud-based services has led organizations to leave the centralized model and switch to a more distributed architecture.
 Unfortunately, this can quickly complexify the data flows between users, thereby rendering traditional monitoring tools less interesting.
 They’re simply not up to the task.
 This is where you need a distributed performance monitoring solution which can truly monitor the network’s performance from a user’s perspective and from every possible angle.

-When you need to manage multiple networks—some in very remote locations and with limited WAN connectivity—with no on-site staff, what you need is a way to “virtually” have people in each location.
-Network performance monitoring tools can offer that functionality, and they can operate over any type of WAN connection.
+When you need to manage multiple networks—some in very remote locations and with limited WAN connectivity—with no on-site staff, what you need is a way to "virtually" have people in each location.
+Network performance monitoring, specifically a remote network monitoring solution, tools can offer that functionality, and they can operate over any type of WAN connection.
 It is irrelevant whether you’re using the VPN, SD-WAN, or MPLS as WAN connectivity.
 A good performance monitoring solution will have you covered.

 Network performance monitoring will often let you identify real issues that more traditional monitoring tools may be overlooking.
 One of the reasons is that they simulate real usage scenarios.
 It’s like having IT staff everywhere constantly running tests!
 All the performance data that is gathered by performance monitoring tools can be used to your advantage.